esl/MongooseIM/doc/developers-guide/Basic-iq-handler.md

   be handled
 * `{queues, N}` spawns **N** processes.
 Every incoming stanza will be then handled by one of those processes
-* `pararell` registers the handler without spawning a new process, a new process will be spawned for each incoming stanza
+* `parallel` registers the handler without spawning a new process, a new process will be spawned for each incoming stanza